rdozzi/evaluate-news-nlp-app-rd-oct2020/README.md

 ## Introduction

-This project introduces students of the Udacity's Front End Web Developmer Nanodegree program to Webpack module bundler used for asset management and webpage optimization.
-Using webpack loaders and plugins along with Node Express, the student will use Meaningcloud's natural language processing (NLP) capabilities to rate a website's content after making a call to Meaningcloud's API.
+This project introduces students of Udacity's Front End Web Developer Nanodegree program to the Webpack module bundler used for asset management and webpage resource optimization.
+Using webpack loaders and plugins along with Node Express, the student will use Meaningcloud's Natural Language Processing (NLP) capabilities to rate a website's content after making a call to Meaningcloud's API.

 From Udacity's project description, NLPs leverage machine learning and deep learning to create a program that can interpret natural human speech.
 Systems like Alexa, Google Assistant, and many voice interaction programs are well known to us, but understanding human speech is an incredibly difficult task and requires a lot of resources to achieve.
 From Wikipedia (Oct 2020):